ganast/tidybird/roadmap.md

 1. 5.0 Test thoroughly if everything works and release (without expert settings)
+    1. popup color with system theme
+    1. move collapsed message threads -> test with older TB
-    1. Check number of redrawals => do not redraw when nothing changes!
+    1. Check number of redrawals => do not redraw when nothing changes, but change order if needed
-    1. do not store MRMTime for special folders (& do not redraw on removal/archiving!)
+    1. do not add/(store MRMTime for) special folders
     1. Check if we handled remarks in ATN reviews & github issues
     1. Moved folders not removed from MRM => remove folders in buttons that do not longer exist if we don't run over the folders but over the settings
     1. Maybe for quick successor 5.1 (and move 5.1 to 5.2)